rmjarvis/TreeCorr/docs/metric.rst

 :math:`d_{\rm Rperp} \approx \left(\frac{2 r_1 r_2}{r_1+r_2}\right) \theta`

-This metric also permits the use of two other parameters, ``min_rpar`` and ``max_rpar``, which set the minimum and maximum values of :math:`r_\parallel` for pairs to be included in the correlations.

-The sign of :math:`r_\parallel` is defined such that positive values mean the object from the second catalog is farther away.
-Thus, if the first catalog represents lenses and the second catalog represents lensed source galaxies, then setting ``min_rpar`` = 0 will restrict the sources to being in the background of each lens.
-Similarly, setting ``min_rpar`` = -50, ``max_rpar`` = 50 will restrict the sources to be
-within 50 Mpc (say, assuming the catalog distances are given in Mpc) of the lenses.

 .. warning::

     Prior to version 4.0, the "Rperp" name meant what is now called "OldRperp".